If you're not a native English speaker or need to humanize your writing in other languages, look at a multilingual AI humanizer.

 Another challenge is AI detection.
 Tools that flag AI-generated text are usually trained on English samples, which means they sometimes miss AI-written content in other languages or mistakenly flag human text as artificial.
 This makes it harder for students to balance between rewriting AI-generated content and staying under the radar.

 When you use the JustDone multilingual AI humanizer, it respects cultural tone and adjusts the structure of your text to sound like a real person wrote it.
 I tested it with Spanish essays and found that it kept casual phrases intact while still improving the grammar.
-That’s exactly the type of humanization that helps you avoid problems with AI detectors and also connect with real readers.
+The initial piece was flagged as 92% AI-generated.

-Translate vs Humanize: Why Cultural Context Can’t Be Ignored
+Translate vs Humanize: Cultural Context

 A common mistake students make is to generate text in English, translate it, and then run it through a paraphraser or humanizer.
 But translation and humanization aren’t the same thing.